The Perfect Breakfast

 a soft apple. your fingertips will leave marks

 in the skin.
+The insides are already brown,

-coat your throat.
+but the nectar will coat your throat.

 You will get your fruits from the ugly store.

-old produce that isn’t pretty enough for the shelves.
+Old produce that isn’t pretty enough for the shelves.

 Your dirty picked at hands will shake as they grab